jatanassian/flex-july-2025/breakout_problem-solving/functions.md

 ## Definition

+Reusable code, a block of code that performs an action; container for code

 ## Related terms

 - **non-primitive**: objects or functions - complex data that is not stored or accessed by value, but instead by reference